 Have you ever seen a Peregrine Falcon attack a flock of shorebirds, igniting a breathtaking aerial display?
-Falcon researcher Steve Herman calls this pattern of evasion "instantaneous synchronicity."
+The late falcon researcher Steve Herman called this pattern of evasion "instantaneous synchronicity."
 The shorebird flock will often form a cone, with the sharpest point shifting continuously to face the attacker.
 The ripple and flash of the flock of shorebirds may help them evade the falcon's onslaught.
 Amazingly, just a few decades ago, very few Peregrines existed in the US.
 Thanks to the ban of DDT, they've made a comeback.

 Peregrine – Shorebird Interaction

 Written by Todd Peterson

 Imagine, if you will, your nemesis diving at you out of the sun’s glare at more than 200 miles an hour.